 Loch Leathan is a much bigger loch.
 Fish are caught all round the shore, though the roadside bank is favoured by local anglers.
 Armishadder Bay at the southern end, though hard to get to, is worth a cast.
 There is a small bridge over the narrows between the lochs, allowing access if the water level is not too high.
 Favourite drifts on Loch Leathan are in Armishadder Bay and down both shorelines, paying particular attention to the small bays.
 Round the big island can also be a productive drift.
 Fish can come anywhere and they seem to favour traditional wet flies such as Invicta, Black Pennell, Grouse series, Soldier Palmer and sedge imitations.
 We have a prolific mayfly hatch, usually around the first half of June, when the usual Mayfly imitations work well, along with Claret Bumbles and Dabblers imitayions like the Loch Ordie work well.

 Boats are available on both lochs, including a wheely boat on Loch Leathan, and may be booked for day or evening sessions.
 Boat hire charge includes permits for two rods.
-The bag limit is two fish over 25cm (10 inches) in length.
+The bag limit is three fish over 25cm (10 inches) in length per person.

 Numerous parking places off the A855 Portree to Staffin road, or by the boat shed near the dam wall.